bionitio-team/bionitio/README.md

 One of the main goals of bionitio is to provide a good place to start writing bioinformatics command line tools.
 To make that easy we've provided a shell script called `bionitio-boot.sh` to help you start a new project, which is run like so:

 ```
-boot/bionitio-boot.sh -l rust -n skynet -c BSD-3-Clause
+boot/bionitio-boot.sh -l rust -n skynet -c BSD-3-Clause -g cyberdyne
 ```

 The example above starts a fresh project called `skynet` under the BSD-3-Clause license, using Rust as the implementation language.
 A new git repository will be created in a sub-directory called `skynet` which will be initialised with a copy of bionitio and a blank revision history.
 All references to `bionitio` in the source code are replaced with `skynet`.
+Finally, the code is pushed to a new repository on [github](https://www.github.com) for the username `cyberdyne`.

+You should replace `skynet` with a project name of your choice, and `cyberdyne` with your github username, if you have a github account.
+You may be asked to enter your github username.
+If you don't have a github account, do not use the `-g` option.

 After you have started a new project from bionitio you are free to modify it as you see fit, modifying its functionality to suit your own requirements.